© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Defended Enclosure 500m NNE of Blaen-maenog is a scheduled monument protected by Cadw under reference CM377.
 View the official record →

-Defended Enclosure 500m NNE of Blaen-maenog is a prehistoric promontory fort located in Carmarthenshire, Wales.
+Defended Enclosure 500m NNE of Blaen-maenog is a prehistoric promontory fort situated in inland Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM377.

 Defended Enclosure 500m NNE of Blaen-maenog dates from the prehistoric period, and is classified as a promontory fort - inland.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Defended Enclosure 500m NNE of Blaen-maenog is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM377.